To understand this article, readers need to have the basic knowledge of mojo and I recommend the following documents:

 The following sentences are the descriptions from the chromium document:

-We this effort a frame can find other frames in the same Browsing Context Group just like the following:
+With this kind of design, frame can find other frames in the same Browsing Context Group just like the following:

 If A wants to communicate with B: